regisd/regisd.github.io/_posts/2009-11-28-eclipse-bug-buttons-dont-work.md

 I discovered this when I tried to create a New Project, type Java, Next.
 Hey!
 Next!

 What?
-I couldn&rsquo;t click on « next ».
-However the Enter key still working&#8230;
+I couldn’t click on « next ».
+However the Enter key still working…;

 This is actually a [SWT bug with GTK in Eclipse](https://bugs.eclipse.org/bugs/show_bug.cgi?id=287307).